-This statement is made by Wacker Neuson Ud., Stafford (“Wacker Neuson UK”) pursuant to Section 54 (1) of the Modem Slavery Act 2015 and sets out the steps the company is taking to minimize the risk of modem slavery and human trafficking taking piace within its organization and supply chains. lt has been approved by Wacker Neuson UK’s board of directors on 27 March 2019.
-Wacker Neuson UK has a zero tolerance to any form of modem slavery.
-We are committed to integrity and honesty as well as the commitment to consistent compliance with legai and regulatory requirements.
-Both our employees as well as our suppliers are required to adhere to this standard.
+This statement is made by Wacker Neuson Ltd., Stafford (“Wacker Neuson UK”) pursuant to Section 54 (1) of the Modern Slavery Act 2015 and sets out the steps the company is taking to minimize the risk of modern slavery and human trafficking taking place within its organization and supply chains.
+It has been approved by Wacker Neuson UK’s board of directors on 30 June 2021.

 Structure and Business

-Wacker Neuson UK is part of Wacker Neuson Group, an intemational family of companies and a leading manufacturer of light and compact construction equipment with over 50 affiliates and 140 sales and service stations worldwide.
+Wacker Neuson UK is part of Wacker Neuson Group, an international family of companies and a leading manufacturer of light and compact construction equipment with over 50 affiliates and 140 sales and service stations worldwide.
 The Group offers its customers a broad portfolio of products, a wide range of services and an efficient spare parts service.
 The product brands Wacker Neuson, Kramer and Weidemann belong to the Wacker Neuson Group.
 Wacker Neuson is the partner of choice among professional users in construction, gardening, landscaping and agriculture, as well as among municipal bodies and companies in industries such as recycling, energy and rail transport.

 Within the UK, Wacker Neuson UK maintains relationships with local suppliers on a smaller scale, while all products and spare parts are sourced from other Wacker Neuson Group companies.
 For the engineering and production of its machines and equipment, the Group sources pre-manufactured parts, components and raw materials for its production plants via a global network of suppliers.